 - Completed a minimum of 30 hours of university work, including courses in organic and bio chemistry, sociology or psychology. - Achieved a grade of C (2.00) or higher in chemistry, microbiology, and anatomy and physiology. - · Achieved a grade of C- (1.67) or higher in required social sciences. - · Successfully completed a CPR and first aid course. - · Successfully completed a CNA certification course. - Achieved a cumulative GPA of 3.00 or higher on a 4.00 scale, on all coursework completed at Clarke. - Submitted written application to the nursing and health department.
-Application includes: application to major form, written statement of student goals, health records, academic transcripts and two letters of reference (one academic and one personal). - · Interviewed with a member of the nursing and health department faculty. - · Completed background check and mandatory reporter training (information to be given by the Nursing Department). - · Provided proof of health insurance. - · Driver's license. - · Completed meetings as required in the Department of Nursing and Health in preparation for entry into the program.
+Application includes: application to major form, written statement of student goals, health records, academic transcripts and two letters of reference (one academic and one personal). - · Interviewed with a member of the nursing and health department faculty. - Completed background check and mandatory reporter training (information to be given by the Nursing Department). - · Provided proof of health insurance. - · Driver's license. - Completed meetings as required in the Department of Nursing and Health in preparation for entry into the program. - Students who fail the same science or supporting class (Perspectives on Nursing and Nutrition) more than once will be denied admission into the nursing program.

 Application forms may be obtained from and an interview scheduled with the nursing and health department office manager in 129 CBH, (563) 588-6361.
 Decision regarding acceptance into the nursing major rests with the nursing and health faculty.
-Students will have up to two opportunities to apply to the clinical portion of the nursing major.
+Students will have up to two opportunities to apply to the nursing program.
 Some students may be eligible for advanced placement.